Log governance — stop it at the source

 Adopt in minutes.

-CerbiStream drops into your existing .NET logging setup.
+CerbiStream drops into your existing logging setup.
 No migration.
 No new infrastructure on the hot path.

 Full setup guide